Performance measurement

 Performance Reference Model of the Federal Enterprise Architecture, 2005.

 Defining performance measures or methods by which they can be chosen is also a popular activity for academics—for example a list of railway infrastructure indicators is offered by Stenström et al., a novel method for measure selection is proposed by Mendibil et al.

 Standards

 Operational standards often include pre-defined lists of standard performance measures.
-For example, EN 15341 identifies 71 performance indicators, whereof 21 are technical indicators, or those in a US Federal Government directive from 1999—National Partnership for Reinventing Government, USA; Balancing Measures: Best Practices in Performance Management, August 1999.
+For example, EN 15341 identifies 71 performance indicators, whereof 21 are technical indicators, or those in a US Federal Government directive from 1999—National Partnership for Reinventing Government, US; Balancing Measures: Best Practices in Performance Management, August 1999.